Does quantum mechanics apply to macroscopic objects? How to define macro?: Conclusions

 There is another striking old problem about the application of quantum-mechanical concepts to macroscopic objects.
 There are no known superpositions of states of macroscopic systems.
 It was illustrated by the famous "Schr\"odinger's cat".

-One arrives at the conclusion that we have two different worlds: microscopic and macroscopic ones , with different theoretical descriptions.
+In this respect it is important to mention that the superposition principle remains valid also for open quantum-mechanical systems if their density matrix obeys linear quantum-mechanical Master equations (see the old review by Gorini at al. \cite{Gorini} and a recent book \cite{Banyai} about their derivation and properties) .

+An essential feature of a quantum object is his wave-like behaviour shown by diffraction.
+One has diffraction experiments with Buckyballs even greater than in the original experiment \cite{Arndt}, but we cannot expect diffraction with ping-pong balls.

+Another paradox, never mentioned before, follows if one admits the possibility of a full quantum-mechanical description of a macroscopic body as a superposition of states in the basis of the constituent particle states.
+(I mean including even its motion as a whole!)
+Such a state might be decomposed in a superposition of free many-body states.
+On the other hand, the S-matrix is defined just in terms of matrix elements of such states.
+A consequence of this would be that extremely high energy collisions could produce (like all kind of resonances) even macroscopic objects.
+It would be a very surprising event indeed!

-In the above sense, I would like to encourage experiments about the imprecision of the c.m of ultra small pieces of crystals.
+In view of the discussion in the previous Section, experiments on the c.m. broadening of ultra small pieces of crystals (even in the Angström range!) are also relevant.
 On our current way toward micro-miniaturization we might get an answer to the question about the threshold between micro and macro.
 It is very plausible that the macroscopic physics does not emerge from the microscopic theory.
-(In a mathematical sense it is surely not the $\hbar \to 0 $ limit.)
+In a mathematical sense it is surely not the $\hbar \to 0 $ limit.
+(See Ref. \cite{Maslov} for the quasi-classical limit of Quantum Mechanics.)

-This should solve also the "bootstrap aspect" of Quantum Mechanics i.e. the existence of macroscopic laws as prerequisite for its formulation and application.
-In other words: Quantum Mechanics has its limited field of validity as any other known physical theory.
+A more limited interpretation in which macroscopic systems cannot be fully described in terms of quantum mechanics of their constituents, should eliminate also the "bootstrap" aspect of Quantum Mechanics i.e. the existence of macroscopic laws as prerequisite for its formulation and application, an aspect worried many physicists.

+In my understanding Quantum Mechanics has a limited domain of validity like any other known physical theory.
+The range of this "quantum domain" has yet to be defined by experiments or new theories.